Skip to contents

 General problem

-For a suitable scale, for example a log-odds ratio, or risk difference, we form estimators ΔAB(AB)\Delta_{AB(AB)} and ΔAC(AC)\Delta_{AC(AC)} of the trial level (or marginal) relative treatment effects.
-This is always as a difference so, for example, for the risk ratio this is on the log scale.
+For a suitable scale, for example a log-odds ratio, or risk difference, we form estimators ΔBC(BC)\Delta_{BC(BC)} and ΔAC(AC)\Delta_{AC(AC)} of the trial level (or marginal) relative treatment effects.
+We shall assume that this is always represented as a difference so, for example, for the risk ratio this is on the log scale.

 Example analysis